 For instance, a ball left on a field with a slight slope will tend to move slowly down the field.
 Now imagine if a person kicks the ball, the rate at which the ball is rolling down the field will increase, and it will get to its destination faster.
 This is the similitude of catalysis where the person that kicked the rolling ball serves as the catalyst, and the rolling ball serves as the chemical reaction.

-Catalysis helps reduce the amount of raw waste used in production in different manufacturing industries and also reduces the amount of hazardous waste that would be generated after these products are created.
+Catalysis helps reduce the amount of raw material used in production in different manufacturing industries and also reduces the amount of hazardous waste that would be generated after these products are created.

 Therefore, catalysis is of great importance in making our environment clean and safe.
 It also reduces the production price of finished products.